Is anyone else feeling a pervasive sense of helplessness?

 And the government’s medical response?
 Pills pills pills pills pills.
 Or perhaps, cut it out…or burn it out, or just plough it with more toxins.

 And in the backdrop of a new level of dis-ease in our midst, what is the ‘only answer’?
 To allow the big greed of big pharma to inject more toxicity into our system, and this time, en masse directly into your bloodstream.

 Is this really the only conceivable course of action?

 If we can step aside, for a moment, past the media-induced fear and society’s disconnection and sheer aversion to entertaining a transformative notion of death, and consider what this really looks like for a moment.

 It looks like an opportunity to start living.
 Fully, by embracing what needs to change.

 Our body, given the right conditions (not too hard to create, either), thrives.
 That means, it works phenomenally well, efficiently and effectively, and in a graceful harmony.
 This is how it’s designed.
 As with all of nature.

 When the system is out of harmony, we experience unsettling, but related symptoms.
 The symptoms might seem obscure or completely disparate but this is because all of the systems of the body are interconnected, and so one system does not become disturbed in isolation.

-And, in a similar fashion, so too do those pills that you’re described.
-They interrupt every system in the body (because in a startlingly phenomenal way proteins in the body are so multi-purpose that it’s impossible to map the fullest extent of their impact, and our man-made medications certainly can not replicate their extra-ordinary reach), and you experience ‘side effects’.
+And, in a similar fashion, so too do those pills that you’re prescribed.
+They interrupt every system in the body (because in a startlingly phenomenal way proteins in the body are so multi-purpose that it’s impossible to map the fullest extent of their impact, and our man-made medications certainly can not replicate their extra-ordinary adaptive capacity), and you experience ‘side effects’.
 Or effects.
 You experience the effect of the medication – aimed to target your specific primary problem – and how that same chemical concoction affects every other system.